kolenaIO/kolena/examples/object_detection_2d_extend/README.md

     bboxes: List[ExtendedBoundingBox]
 ```

-And re-define a workflow with the extended `GroundTruth` class:
+And define a new workflow with the extended `GroundTruth` class:

 ```python
 _workflow, TestCase, TestSuite, Model = define_workflow(